Somaa04/Quiz-App/README.md

 # Quiz-App
-🎯 A modern, customizable quiz app built with React, Tailwind CSS, HTML, and JavaScript.
+🎯 A modern, customizable quiz app built with React, Tailwind CSS, HTML, React and JavaScript.